 Connectivity

 This document details how these technologies work together to create a secure "Radio Network" that handles communication from the cloud to the extreme edge.
+For the broader architectural picture of how Layer 0 composes with higher tiers (declarative event logic, stream processing, long-term storage), see Platform Layers.

 1. NATS

 NATS provides the messaging fabric for the platform.
 It is designed to be always on and handles everything from simple telemetry to durable data streams.
-This is just a quick overview of the features, we definitely suggest reading the NATS.io documentation for more information.
+This is just a quick overview of the features — we definitely suggest reading the NATS.io documentation for more information.

 Core Pub/Sub & Subject Namespacing